shaylarihosain/Scripps-College-Journal/README.md

 <a id="welcome"></a>
 # [Scripps College Journal for Mac](https://github.com/shaylarihosain/Scripps-College-Journal/releases/latest/download/InstallScrippsCollegeJournal.dmg)

-Introduces designers to Scripps College Journal’s design and brand system, prepares their computer automatically, and places submitted written and visual work in the magazine.
+Introduces designers to Scripps College Journal’s design and brand system, prepares their computer, places submitted work in the magazine, and exports the issue for print & web — all quickly and easily.

-Boasting tight integration with Adobe Creative Cloud, the app installs fonts, configures InDesign’s layout, shows designers around the latest available SCJ brand guides, and imports submitted work onto the pages — all while maintaining a neat folder structure, with all the right files in the right place, so multiple designers’ work is always ready for merging.
+Boasting tight integration with Adobe Creative Cloud, the app installs fonts, configures InDesign’s layout, and shows designers around the latest SCJ brand guides — all while maintaining a neat folder structure, so multiple designers’ work is always ready for merging.

+Placing work in the issue is as simple as drag-and-drop, leaving more time for creativity.
+Don’t worry about digging through the magazine’s included paragraph styles — stories and poems are typeset correctly like magic.
+Visual artwork is sized manageably and predictably, ready for precise arrangement.

-Upon the designer’s request, it creates final packages for print (or web) that are formatted to specification for our print house, with appropriate color management, image resolution, and trim marks — all automatically.
-No dealing with export dialogs.
+Upon the designer’s request, the app creates packages for print (or web) formatted to specification for our print house, with appropriate color management, image resolution, and trim marks — all automatically.
+No dealing with export dialogs or reviewing proof errors.

-The app keeps the brand guides on the design team’s computers up to date, and automatically implements the senior designer’s changes — making it easy to deploy new fonts, or revised InDesign settings, to the whole team instantly.
+The app keeps the brand guides on the design team’s computers up to date, and implements the senior designer’s changes — making it easy to deploy new fonts, or revised InDesign settings, to the whole team instantly.
 It can update itself with bug fixes and new features, and downloads Creative Cloud when it’s not already installed.

 [Download it here](https://github.com/shaylarihosain/Scripps-College-Journal/releases/latest/download/InstallScrippsCollegeJournal.dmg).